IZIXAV/tgpkernel-s7/README.md

-# TGPKernel
+# TGPKernel S7
-Custom Kernel for Samsung Galaxy S7 / S7 Edge
+A Custom Kernel for Samsung Galaxy S7 / S7 Edge, designed to be used with the TGP Custom ROM.
+The main purpose of this Kernel is to have a stock-like Kernel that runs on G930x (S7) variants, but capable of running the G935x (S7 Edge) Firmware.

 ## How to use
 - Adjust the toolchain path in build.sh and Makefile to match the path on your system.
-- Run build.sh and select 1 for S7 or 2 for S7 Edge
+- Run build.sh and follow the prompts.
-- When finished, the new .img file will be created in either build-s7 or build-s7edge directory
+- When finished, the new .img or .zip file will be created in the build directory.
+- If Java is installed, the .zip files will be automatically signed.

 ## Thanks to the following: